-If there are any complaints relating to provision for disabled children, these will be dealt with in the first instance by the Headteacher.
-The Chair of Governors and/or LA (Children and Young People's Services) may be involved at this stage, if necessary.
-In the case of an unresolved complaint, parents may contact the Special Educational Needs and Disability Tribunal.
-(SENDIST)
+If a parent or carer has a concern or complaint relating to the provision of a disabled child they can arrange to speak to the Headteacher or SENDCo who will be able to give advice on formal procedures for complaints.
+They will be handled in line with the school's complaints policy (which can be found on the school's website).
+The Chair of Governors and/or LA (Children and Young People's Services) may be involved if needed.
+In the case of an unresolved complaint, parents may contact the Special Educational Needs and Disability Tribunal (SENDIST).